trivago/gollum/docs/examples/producer.rst

 **DefaultControlLoop**
   Will loop until a stop is recieved and can trigger a callback if a log rotation is requested (SIG_HUP is sent).
   Messages from the internal message channel are passed to the given message handler.
+  The log rotation callback can be set e.g. in the Configure method by using the SetRollBack function.
+  Other possible callbacks functions are SetPrepareStopCallback and SetStopCallback.

 **TickerControlLoop**
   Gives you an additional callback that is triggered in regular intervals.